 The detailed overview will show you the best islands and beaches for island hopping around Thailand.
-I have divided the best islands and beaches in Thailand into 3 regions: The west side of Thailand around the Andaman Sea, the southeast side of Thailand in the Gulf of Thailand and the east coast of Thailand, which extends south of Bangkok to the border of Cambodia.
+I have divided the best islands and beaches in Thailand into 3 regions: The west side of Thailand around the Andaman Sea (towards Sri Lanka and India), the southeast side of Thailand in the Gulf of Thailand and the east coast of Thailand, which extends south of Bangkok to the border of Cambodia.
 You’ll definitely find your perfect island here!

 - 1 The best spots for island hopping in the (south-)west of Thailand

 - 2 The best Thailand island hopping spots in the south-east of the country

 - 3 Thailand island hopping in the East

 - 4 Conclusion: The best spots for island hopping in Thailand